 Who will survive, thrive, and die in the emerging direct brand economy?
 Legacy brands and their suppliers are struggling with growth, while more customized, data-enriched, consumer-centric brands are thriving.
-The 2018 IAB Annual Leadership Meeting explored how the new direct-to-consumer (D2C) economy will drive growth in 2018 and how brands are building their own supply chain ‘stacks’ to meet their Production, Attention, Data, and Fulfillment needs.
+The 2018 event explored how the new direct-to-consumer (D2C) economy will drive growth in 2018 and how brands are building their own supply chain ‘stacks’ to meet their Production, Attention, Data, and Fulfillment needs.
 The event uncovered marketing, data, and organizational strategies that will help brands, publishers and their partners compete in a world with nimble, tech-focused new market entrants and adapt their businesses to thrive in the 21st Century.

 The world has shifted from an indirect brand economy to a direct brand economy with incredible growth, extraordinary innovation, and general disruption.
 Thousands of retail stores closed in 2017.
 Smaller brands are providing a new business model.
 Yet, some leading incumbent brands—such as Unilever and Mars Petcare—have also adopted direct-to-consumer strategies.